The mass of the dark matter particle from theory and observations: The linear Boltzmann-Vlasov equation.

-The DM linear profile eq.(\ref{perf}) decreases with the characteristic length $ r_{lin} $ which should of the same order of magnitude than the halo radius $ r_0 $ in the empiric density profile eq.(\ref{bur}).
-We define the coefficient $ \alpha $ as $ \alpha \equiv r_{lin}/ r_0 $ and determine it by fitting the linear profile to the Burkert profile in Appendix \ref{perflin}.
+The DM profile eq.(\ref{perf}) decreases with the characteristic length $ r_{lin} $ which is of the same order of magnitude than the halo radius $ r_0 $ in the empiric density profile eq.(\ref{bur}).
+We define the coefficient $ \alpha $ as $ \alpha \equiv r_{lin}/ r_0 $ and determine it by fitting the linear profile to the Burkert profile in \ref{perflin}.
 The value of $ \alpha $ turns to be between 0.4 and 0.8 depending on the DM particle statistics (see Table B.1).

-Using the numerical values of the parameters eqs. (\ref{val1}) and (\ref{val2}), this theoretical formula takes the form \be \mu_{0 \, lin} = 391.064 \; \; \frac{({\rm MeV})^3}{\hbar^2 \; c^4} \; \frac{b_1}{\alpha} \; q_p^\frac{n_s}6 \; \int_0^{\infty} \gamma \; N(\gamma) \; d\gamma \; , \ee where \be q_p \equiv \frac{Q_p}{({\rm keV})^4} \; \hbar^3 \; c^8 \quad , \ee and \be N(\gamma)=\gamma^{n_s/2-1} \; \ln\left(d_0 \; q_p^\frac13 \; \gamma \right) \; T(\gamma) \quad , \quad d_0 = 556.6976 \; . \ee From now on we use the dimensionless primordial density $ q_p $.
+Using the numerical values of the parameters eqs. (\ref{val1}) and (\ref{val2}), this theoretical formula takes the form \be \mu_{0 \, lin} = 391.1 \; \; \frac{({\rm MeV})^3}{\hbar^2 \; c^4} \; \frac{b_1}{\alpha} \; q_p^\frac{n_s}6 \; \int_0^{\infty} \gamma \; N(\gamma) \; d\gamma \; , \ee where \be q_p \equiv \frac{Q_p}{({\rm keV})^4} \; \hbar^3 \; c^8 \quad , \ee and \be N(\gamma)=\gamma^{n_s/2-1} \; \ln\left(d_0 \; q_p^\frac13 \; \gamma \right) \; T(\gamma) \quad , \quad d_0 = 556.7 \; . \ee From now on we use the dimensionless primordial density $ q_p $.